"The hull has been breached and the science is leaking out!"

 Boring, but Practical: In Act 4, plain old vanilla missiles.
 Missiles are strong against hulls, but weak against armor and shields.
 Since zombie ships (the majority of what you'll be facing in Act 4) have no armor or shields but very high hull strength, this makes missiles fantastic zombie exterminators.
 It doesn't hurt that they consume almost no power, have very long range, and can track targets.

-Critical Existence Failure: Mostly averted, as ships will suffer from hull breaches as they take damage, venting hapless crew and stored resources in great plumes.
+Critical Existence Failure: Mostly averted; after taking enough damage, ships and stations incur hull breaches that vent crew and rez (the former not in pods, so you can't steal them or get them back if they're yours) in great plumes.
 Crew loss will have a serious impact on the ship's self-repair abilities if it did have any crew beforehand.
 Shields never let damage through until they fail completely, although armour does.
-Ships closing to destruction or being invaded also get slowed considerably, to a crawl when about to be destroyed.
+Ships close to destruction or being invaded also get slowed considerably, to a crawl when about to be destroyed.

 Deflector Shields: One of the two lines of defense.
 As mentioned above, they block all incoming damage until broken, at which point they require some time to recover.
 Variants offer faster recharge time at the cost of lower overall capacity and vice versa.